General information about soldering. Solders and fluxes

 Safety precautions:

 And the third disadvantage of hot tinning is the difficulty of removing contaminants that form inside the alloy and remain inside the half.
-These impurities come with the solder, so it is very important to use a high purity tin alloy.
+These impurities come with the solder, so it is important to use a high purity tin alloy.

 Galvanic technology